-The lives of the Rosario Mine and the Veta Grande Mine are determined from the tonnes of ore that are available to be extracted at the end of each reporting period.
-The Company initially estimates the tonnes of ore available based on either the findings of qualified, independent, mining professionals, or on the findings of its own technical staff.
+The lives of operating mines are determined from the tonnes of mineralized material or ore that are available to be extracted at the end of each reporting period.
+The Company initially estimates the tonnes of mineralized material or ore available based on either the findings of qualified, independent, mining professionals, or on the findings of its own technical staff.
 These estimates are updated from time to time as additional technical and economic information becomes available.
-Factors that impact the computation of tonnes of ore available include the geological data on the size, depth and shape of the ore body, the prevailing and expected market price for the underlying metals to be extracted and the expected costs to extract and process the mined material.
-Changes in the mineable tonnes of ore available may impact the carrying values of mine properties, exploration and evaluation properties, plant and equipment, site closure and reclamation provision and changes in the recognition of deferred tax amounts in addition to changes in the recognition of depreciation and depletion.
+Factors that impact the computation of tonnes of mineralized material or ore available include the geological data on the size, depth and shape of the mineralized deposit or ore body, the prevailing and expected market price for the underlying metals to be extracted and the expected costs to extract and process the mined material.
+Changes in the mineable tonnes of mineralized material or ore available may impact the carrying values of mine properties, exploration and evaluation properties, plant and equipment, site closure and reclamation provision and changes in the recognition of deferred tax amounts in addition to changes in the recognition of depreciation and depletion.